Labeled four cycles and the $K(\pi,1)$-conjecture for Artin groups: Some properties of (oriented) Davis complexes

 \begin{definition} Let $B\in\cq_\Ga$ (cf. Definition~\ref{def:intersection poset}).
 Let $F$ and $F'$ be two adjacent parallel faces of $\Si_\Ga$ that are dual to $B$.
-An \emph{elementary $B$-segment}, or an \emph{$(F,F')$-elementary $B$-segment} is a minimal positive path from a vertex $x\in F$ to $x'=p(x)\in F'$, where $p:F\to F'$ is the parallel translation. \end{definition}
+An \emph{elementary $B$-segment}, or an \emph{$(F,F')$-elementary $B$-segment} is a minimal positive path from a vertex $x\in F$ to $x'=p(x)\in F'$, where $p:F\to F'$ is parallel translation. \end{definition}

-\begin{lem} Suppose $p:F\to F'$ be the parallel translation between two parallel faces of $\Si_\Ga$.
+\begin{lem} Suppose $p:F\to F'$ be the parallel translation between two parallel faces of $\Si_\Ga$ that are dual to an element $B\in \cq_\ca$.
 Take a vertex $x\in F$.
 Then there exists an edge path $u$ of shortest length between $x$ and $p(x)$ in the 1-skeleton of $\Si_\Ga$ such that $u$ is made of elementary $B$-segments. \end{lem}

 \begin{proof} Let $d$ denotes the length metric on the 1-skeleton of $\Si_\Ga$ and let $\cw$ denotes the collection of walls in $\Si_\Ga$.
 Then $d(x,p(x))$ equals to the number of walls in $\Si_\Ga$ separating $x$ from $p(x)$.
 By the definition of $p$, this equals to the number of walls in $\cw(F,F')$, which is defined to be the collection of walls separating $F$ from $F'$.
 Thus it suffices find a concatenation of elementary $B$-segments from $x$ to $p(x)$ such that each element in $\cw(F,F')$ are crossed exactly once, and no walls in $\cw\setminus\cw(F,F')$ are crossed.